top of page

 A Rebuttal

-Do not take her.
+Do not take.
 She makes you

 talk no matter where you sit.